 7-19 Should all patients receive iron supplements in pregnancy?

-- Well-nourished patients who have a healthy diet and a haemoglobin concentration of 11 g/dl or more, do not need iron supplements.
+- Well-nourished patients who have a healthy diet and a haemoglobin concentration of 11 g/dl or more, must take 1 tablet daily.

 - Patients who are poorly nourished, have a poor diet or have a haemoglobin concentration of less than 11 g/dl need iron supplements.